Rackspace Cloud Backup vs. Cloud Server Image Backups

 Many of you are used to taking snapshots of your servers.
-If you have a solution where you want to save the server's state or configuration, or want to keep gold copies of your system, then you basically create an image backup of the server.
+If you have a solution where you want to save the server’s state or configuration, or want to keep gold copies of your system, then you can create an image backup of the server.
 Because it is an image of the whole server, there is really no control over the individual files.
 You cannot, say, recover a single file from that image, or update a single file.
 But, on the other hand, having a single file to manage (the image) allows you to easily recreate a new server with that identical configuration and state.
+Please note that if you schedule images, they will be stored until they reach your retention value (the number of images you store).
+Learn more about setting the retention value on our Scheduled Images FAQ.

 Rackspace Cloud Backup, on the other hand, is a FILE-BASED backup.
 This means that you can specify what folders or files to backup or restore.
 As usual, you can choose to backup or restore the whole system with all its folders, but the distinction with image backups is that the granularity of Rackspace Cloud Backup is at the file level, as opposed to it being at the whole server image level.